lifeBalance/roger-skyline-1/README/crontab_packages_update.md

 # Schedule Task for Packages Update
 For this part of the assignment we have to do two things:

-1. Create a **script** that updates all the sources of packages, then your packages and which logs the whole in a file named /var/log/update_script.log.
+1. Create a **script** that updates all the sources of packages, then your packages and which logs the whole in a file named `/var/log/update_script.log`.
 2. Create a **scheduled task** for this script once a week at **4AM** and every time the machine reboots.

 ## 1. Update Packages Script
 Let's start by creating a folder to store our **scripts**:
 ```
-mkdir -r ./local/bin
+mkdir -p ./local/bin
 ```

 Let's add it to our PATH; so in our shell configuration we'll add: